Port St. Lucie SC: History

-Port St. Lucie SC was founded by Agostina Galimberti, Gustavo Suárez, and Paulo Suárez in 2025, with financial backing from a group of investors.
+Port St. Lucie SC was founded by Argentine entrepreneurs Agostina Galimberti, Gustavo Suárez, and his son Paulo in 2025, with financial backing from a group of investors.
 It was established as the anchor tenant for a soccer-specific stadium at the Port St. Lucie City Council's Walton & One mixed-use real estate development project.
 Billed by the council as the project's centerpiece, the stadium's construction was procured through a public–private partnership with a consortium, Ebenezer Stadium LLC, who'll be reimbursed for half of its $55 million cost by the council's redevelopment agency for twenty years following its completion.

 Satisfied by this arrangement, the United Soccer League (USL) granted USL League One franchise rights to Port St. Lucie SC in October 2025.
 At a special meeting of council at the MidFlorida Event Center that same month, the club's establishment and enfranchisement, along with the stadium plans, were simultaneously announced to the public.
 Port St. Lucie SC plans to commence play in USL League One in the 2027 season.
 A women's team is also being planned by the club to commence play afterwards.

 Identity

 The club's full name is the Port St. Lucie Sports Club.
 Its branding uses aquamarine and black as its primary colors, with white and a shade of red referred to as "red marine" used as accents.
-The club's crest, depicting an anchor, pays homage to the maritime iconography of the Treasure Coast, where the club is situated.
+The club's crest, designed by Matthew Wolff, depicting an anchor, pays homage to the maritime iconography of the Treasure Coast, where the club is situated.